Josh Winiberg is a composer, pianist, and electronic music producer from the UK.

 The soundtrack to Woman in Fragments, as well as the narrative themes running throughout the film, formed the basis of a new instrumental album, Change, which was released in 2017.
 This album was featured by the HDSounDI YouTube channel and has since received over a million streams, as well as being touted as a contender for album of the year by Kathy Parsons at MainlyPiano.com.

-In 2015, music from ‘Those Nights’, was used in the BBC Radio 4 documentary ‘A Fishwives Tale‘, by award-winning radio production house, Falling Tree.
+In 2015, music from ‘Those Nights’, was used in the BBC Radio 4 documentary ‘A Fishwives Tale‘, by award-winning radio production house, Falling Tree (Hana Walker-Brown).

-A committed life-long learner, in 2018 Josh finally took up classical piano lessons with local virtuoso Naoko Inoue, tackling more advanced repertoire and honing his craft.
+In 2018, Josh took up classical piano lessons with local virtuoso Naoko Inoue, tackling more advanced repertoire and honing his craft.
 Later that year he won the Southend Music Festival piano section with three gold medal performances of pieces by Beethoven, Chopin and Schubert.
 The following year, he gained the DipABRSM performance diploma in piano.

-The years since have seen Josh return more extensively to soundtrack writing, scoring three short horror films (‘Off the Hook’, ‘The Woods Near Jacob’s Farm’ and ‘See What She Did’), as well as the powerful story of a Polish migrant in the UK, ‘Paradise’.
+The years since have seen Josh return more extensively to soundtrack writing, scoring three short horror films: ‘Off the Hook’ (Best Short Film, 2022), ‘The Woods Near Jacob’s Farm’ and ‘See What She Did’, as well ‘Paradise’ – the powerful short story of a Polish migrant to the UK.